corpusops/cookiecutter-django/README.md

 # Init a django project

-Idea is to create it with a wonderful python tool called [cookiecutter](https://github.com/audreyr/cookiecutter)
+Idea is to create the starting point of you new projects with a wonderful python tool called [cookiecutter](https://github.com/audreyr/cookiecutter)

 ##  Install prerequisites